-- o The right to receive, before enrolling, current and accurate information about the courses, fees, modes of - o study and other information from a provider and the provider's agent - The requirement to sign a written agreement with the provider before or as fees are paid, setting out the services to be provided, fees payable and information about refunds of course money.
-A copy of the written agreement will be kept by the student and IIB

-- The right to get the education paid for.
-The ESOS framework includes consumer protection that will allow students to be placed on another course if the provider is unable to teach the course. - o The right to know: - How to use the provider's student support services. - Who the contact officer is for overseas students? - How to apply for course credit. - How to apply for enrolment deferment, enrolment suspension or cancellation. - The provider's requirements for satisfactory progress in the courses of study. - How to use the provider's complaints and appeals process.
+- o study and other information from a provider and the provider's agent - The requirement to sign a written agreement with the provider before or as fees are paid, setting out the services to be provided, fees payable and information about refunds of course money.
+A copy of the written agreement will be kept by the student and IIB. - The right to get the education paid for.
+The ESOS framework includes consumer protection that will allow students to be placed on another course if the provider is unable to teach the course. - The right to know: - How to use the provider's student support services. - Who the contact officer is for overseas students? - How to apply for course credit. - How to apply for enrolment deferment, enrolment suspension or cancellation. - The provider's requirements for satisfactory progress in the courses of study. - How to use the provider's complaints and appeals process.